I was finally in the mood to start some spring cleaning and I decided to begin with my office.

 Would they remember the objects and would the objects mean to them what they meant to me?

-Would my son clean out all this junk after I was gone, moaning at my eccentric, hoarding habits?
+Would my son and daughter clean out all this junk after I was gone, moaning at my eccentric, hoarding habits?
 I didn’t know.

 I set the bag of donations aside so I could repack it.
 Another box to be saved.